-Will I be able to climb Huayna Picchu (300 mts)
+Will I be able to climb Huayna Picchu.

-If you are wanting to include an ascent of Huayna Picchu in your visit to Machu Picchu, note that The trail to Huayna Picchu is safe but very vertical and is about an hour and a half round trip beware that there are new regulations since July 2011 and permits have to be bought in advance. if you want us to organise your permit to climb Huayna Picchu and we must have this request in writing and confirmed at the time of your booking indicating you will pay the extra $ for this permit.
-Deposit for this tour including Huayna Picchu permit is $80 usd .
+If you are wanting to include an ascent of Huayna Picchu in your visit to Machu Picchu, note that The trail to Huayna Picchu is safe but very vertical and is about an hour and a half round trip beware that there are new regulations since July 2018 and permits have to be bought in advance.
+If you want us to organise your permit to climb Huayna Picchu and we must have this request in writing and confirmed at the time of your booking indicating you will pay the extra for this permit.
+Deposit for Huayna Picchu permit is $80 usd .
 BUT remember, so in case you will book the huaynapicchu mountain, you will lost the tour guiding in Machu Picchu, because our tour guiding starts at 9:00 am and ends at 11:00 am.
 So the time to climb up Huaynapicchu is at 10:00 am.
 And you will not able to go to both places at same time.

 How long am I able to stay at Machu Picchu?
 How I will I get down to Aguas Calientes?